lancekindle/py-bugger/docs/contributing/index.md

 INFO    -  [16:24:31] Serving on http://127.0.0.1:8000/
 ```

 With the documentation server running, you can open a browser to the address shown and view a local copy of the docs.
 When you modify the files in `docs/`, you should see those changes immediately in your browser session.
+Sidebar navigation is configured in `mkdocs.yml`.

 ## Testing